Big data seems to be the new buzzword on the block, and small businesses are taking notice.

 - Approximately 73% of companies have already invested in big data or are planning to

 So, what does all of this mean for your business?
 Is investing in big data just another instance of hopping on the bandwagon?

 Not at all.
 The sheer number of companies who are already looking at big data is incredibly telling.
-Meanwhile, businesses today understand the importance of analytics, such as Google Analytics and SEO metrics, as a means of making decisions and understanding our customers.
+Meanwhile, businesses today understand the importance of analytics, such as Google Analytics and SEO metrics, to make decisions and understand our customers.
 Why wouldn’t we want to do that on a larger scale?

 Consider the benefits of investing in big data, whether you’re already considering big data training or are curious about the hype.

-Understanding user behavior is essential to making any informed business decision, whether it be changing the price point of a product or redesigning a website.
+Understanding user behavior is essential to making an informed business decision, whether it be changing a product’s price point or redesigning a website.
 Knowing the in’s and out’s of our customers is the holy grail of commerce; however, what’s big data’s role in unlocking what buyers want?

 Simply put, big data breakdowns can segment your users to help you understand…

 - Who is purchasing your products, segmented by demographics such as age, gender, and location